 - The door isn’t opening all the way: When the problem is in the closing part, most technicians use the same elimination technique to identify the problem.

 - Remote failure: This is another common problem associated with garage door openers.
 Diagnosing it may seem easy, but there are many components involved for the opener remote system to function correctly.
 The technician’s work is to identify the part that is not working and repair or replace it.

 - The door bounces back up shortly after or before hitting the floor: If your fold-up garage door seems to reverse back up even before hitting the floor, then the problem could be in the close-force setting.
 If the setting is not correct, just a little friction from the tracks can cause the motor to think that the door has reached the floor.
 If the door closes entirely before reversing back up, then the suspect could be the close limit switch.

 - The door fails to open during winter

 - You can’t open or close the door from the wall switch

 - The keypad doesn’t function

 - The garage door sticks while opening or closing

 Whatever the issue is, call a professional to provide a solution for you.
 The fact that they will probably examine the whole garage door will help detect other potential problems waiting to blow up.
-Our technicians are trained and licensed and have passed background checks, so you don’t have to worry about forking out hundreds to be served by a clueless guy.
+Our technicians are trained and licensed extensively for garage door repair services, and have passed background checks, so you don’t have to worry about forking out hundreds to be served by a clueless guy.
 Call us today for a free quotation and to learn more about our services.